frontenddogma/web-development-glossary/manuscript/n.md

 : The organizing of information in layers, or the containing of objects in other objects.
 Nesting almost always refers to self-similar or recursive structures in some sense.&nbsp;[†](#w-nesting)

 Net Promoter Score
-: A management tool that can be used to gauge the loyalty of a firm's customer relationships.
+: A management tool that can be used to gauge the loyalty of a firm’s customer relationships.
 It serves as an alternative to traditional customer satisfaction research and is claimed to be correlated with revenue growth.
 The Net Promoter Score is calculated based on responses to a single question: “How likely is it that you would recommend our company/product/service to a friend or colleague?”&nbsp;[†](#w-nps)

 Netscape 4
 : A version of Netscape Navigator memorable for web developers because of its particular support (or lack of support) of web standards.